-- A. If the position is reclassified to a class with the same salary range as an employee's current job class, the salary and anniversary date of the employee shall not change. - B. If the position is reclassified to a class with a higher salary level than an employee's current job class, the employee shall be placed on the lowest step of the new salary range that results in a salary raise of not less than a 5% increase above the employee's current salary.
-The employee shall have a new anniversary date that is the effective date of the promotion. - C. If the position is reclassified to a class which is allocated to a lower salary range, the salary and step of the employee will not change.
+- A. If the position is reclassified to a class with the same salary range as an employee's current job class, the salary and anniversary date of the employee shall not change. - B. Except as provided below, if the position is reclassified to a class with a higher salary level than an employee's current job class, the employee shall be placed on the lowest step of the new salary range that results in a salary raise of not less than a 5% increase above the employee's current salary.
+Upon the recommendation of the Department Head and approval by the Board of Supervisors, an employee may be placed at a higher step if the employee has demonstrated exceptional qualifications and service to the County, or if justified by equity considerations within the department (for example, to avoid salary compaction)> The employee shall have a new anniversary date that is the effective date of the promotion. - C. If the position is reclassified to a class which is allocated to a lower salary range, the salary and step of the employee will not change.
 The employee will retain their current salary rate until such time as the new salary rate is equal to or higher than his or her prior salary.
 When this event occurs, the employee's salary shall be adjusted to the new rate and further salary increases will occur normally.

-2.68.120 Salary Upon Demotion
+120 Salary Upon Demotion